How to Rank on ChatGPT: The 2026 Guide to AI Search Visibility

 If you want one concrete plan to act on this week, work down this list.
 The first three are the real work; the last two are hygiene.

 Then measure.
-Run the free checker on a few prompts before and after, so you can see what moved.
+Re-run your prompts by hand, before and after, so you can see what moved.

 Frequently asked questions